 - The eREB system has been updated to make navigation easier for research teams.
 Click Here to learn More (July 7, 2021)

 - A new QuickGuide is available!
 This QuickGuide explains the ‘Folders‘ features of the eREB system (the electronic platform for HiREB submissions) (July 5, 2021)

-During the current COVID-19 pandemic situation researchers need to consider their in-person interactions with participants/patients.
-You are reminded to follow your institutional/public health policies for participant/patient management.
+Researchers need to consider their in-person interactions with participants/patients, and are reminded to follow current institutional/public health policies for participant interactions.

 How do I manage privacy concerns when using video conferencing like Zoom?

 Apps like Zoom, Webex, and MSTeams can be used, but privacy risks must be disclosed to participants in the consent.
 For Information, see 'Video Conferencing and Consent Guideline' in the 'Forms and Templates' tab on the hireb website